-1. What is working well in lecture?
-In lab?

-- 2. What is not working well in lecture?
+- 1. What is working well in lecture?
+In lab? - 2.
+What is not working well in lecture?
 In lab? - 3.
 Are there any needs that are not being addressed? - 4.
 If applicable, have changes that have been implemented proved to be helpful?
 If so, how?
 If not, why? - 5.
 Are there any other comments, situations or ideas that the students would like to convey?

 The faculty will report back to you following the TNF meeting.
-As the TNF Semester representative, please be sure to convey information from the TNF meeting back to your student group.
+As the Semester representative, please be sure to convey information from the Faculty back to your student group.

 Thank you for your time and energy in this important role.
-Revised-RC - 11/19
+Revised-DON -8/23

-Nursing Organizational Chart for the 2022-2023 Academic Year
+Nursing Organizational Chart for the 2023-2024 Academic Year

-FS revised 8/21 mbc
+FS revised 8/23 mbc